little-world/rust-course/projecta/03-string-interning.md

 ### Milestone 2: Basic String Interner

-**Goal**: Implement a string interner that stores each unique string once and returns references to deduplicated storage.
+Implement a string interner that stores each unique string once and returns references to deduplicated storage.

-**Why This Milestone Matters**:

 Now that we understand `Cow` for conditional allocation, let's tackle a bigger problem: **string duplication across your entire program**.
 String interning is a powerful technique that trades lookup time for dramatic memory savings.